PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiments

 \subsection{Methods}

-We evaluate PCPO by applying it to two distinct policy gradient frameworks: DDPO~\citep{DDPO} on Stable Diffusion 1.5 (SD1.5; \citet{rombach2022high}), and the state-of-the-art DanceGRPO~\citep{DanceGRPO} on both Stable Diffusion 1.4 (SD1.4) and the FLUX.1-dev (FLUX) flow-matching model~\citep{esser2024scalingrectifiedflowtransformers}.
-Our evaluation is twofold: we first analyze \textit{training dynamics} by tracking reward acceleration and clipping fractions throughout the entire learning trajectory.
-We then assess \textit{sample quality} at matched reward levels by using Fréchet Inception Distance (FID)~\citep{FID}, Inception Score (IS)~\citep{InceptionScore}, and LPIPS Diversity~\citep{zhang2018unreasonableeffectivenessdeepfeatures}.
+Our main analysis focuses on applying PCPO to two policy gradient frameworks: DDPO~\citep{black2024training} on Stable Diffusion 1.5 (SD1.5; \citet{rombach2022high}), and the state-of-the-art DanceGRPO~\citep{xue2025dancegrpo} on both Stable Diffusion 1.4 (SD1.4) and the FLUX.1-dev (FLUX) flow-matching model~\citep{flux2024}.
+We train DDPO on two reward models: Aesthetics~\citep{schuhmann2022laion} and BERTScore~\citep{zhang2020bertscoreevaluatingtextgeneration}, and DanceGRPO on HPSv2.1~\citep{wu2023humanpreferencescorev2}.
+Our evaluation is twofold: we first analyze \textit{training dynamics} by tracking reward acceleration and clipping fractions throughout the learning trajectory.
+We then assess \textit{sample quality} at matched reward levels using Fréchet Inception Distance (FID)~\citep{FID_NIPS2017_8a1d6947}, Fréchet Distance DINOv2 ($\text{FD}_\text{DINO}$)~\citep{fddinov2}, Inception Score (IS)~\citep{InceptionScore}, and LPIPS Diversity~\citep{zhang2018unreasonableeffectivenessdeepfeatures}.
 To account for per-prompt variance in these quality metrics, we validate our findings using a Linear Mixed Model (LMM).
+All main results are from experiments using main configurations from Table~\ref{tab:master-hyperparams} in Appendix~\ref{app:exp-details}, with the exception of the half-sized batch configurations used for LMM analysis.
+All qualitative results are also generated from experiments using main configurations, with the exception of Figure~\ref{fig:naive-acceleration}(b).

+To further validate PCPO's robustness, we benchmark performance on unseen prompts from the MSCOCO-2017 validation (5K)~\citep{mscoco} and MJHQ-30K~\citep{li2024playground} datasets, evaluating on a diverse suite of alignment metrics: HPSv2.1, Aesthetics, CLIPScore~\citep{hessel-etal-2021-clipscore}, PickScore~\citep{Pick-a-Pic}, and ImageReward~\citep{ImageReward}.
+Next, we test PCPO's generalizability by applying it to the Flow-GRPO SDE framework~\citep{liu2025flowgrpo} on the SD3.5-M model~\citep{esser2024scaling}---a substantially different architecture and training setup that uses different rewards (OCR~\citep{OCR}, PickScore) and an auxiliary KL divergence penalty.
 Full experimental details are provided in Appendix~\ref{app:exp-details}.